BoyakhchyanKaren/react_lessons/README.md

 # Homework 2
-Receive fake users from jsonplaceholder, then transfer it inside the state, and via buttons show males, famales, and all users
+Receive fake users from jsonplaceholder, then transfer it inside the state, and via buttons delete each user or delete selected users